UsievaladHaponienka/SymfonyPet/README.md

 ### Like

 - Like action is allowed if parent entity (Post or Comment) can be viewed.
-In other words, User can't add or remove like for something USer can not see - Group Posts in private Groups (and comments to these Posts) if User is not in Group, Profile Posts with corresponding Profile Privacy Settings (and comments to these Posts), Group Discussion Comments in private Groups if user is not in Group.
+In other words, User can't add or remove like for something User can not see - Group Posts in private Groups (and comments to these Posts) if User is not in Group, Profile Posts with corresponding Profile Privacy Settings (and comments to these Posts), Group Discussion Comments in private Groups if user is not in Group.